Geometry Applet Advanced Example

 Coding Your Own Diagram: Example 2

-This page will complete your introduction to the Geometry Applet by showing you how to code the diagram below.
+This page will complete your introduction to the Geometry Applet by showing you how to code the diagram shown Diagram 1.
 For more information about the diagram itself, see:

 Thinking in (Semi-)Circles: The Area of the Arbelos

 Diagram 1: Circle CD has the same area as the arbelos (the white-shaded region between the three semicircles).